MikePopoloski/slang/README.md

 Full documentation is available on the website: https://sv-lang.com

 ### Features
--   Fully parse, analyze, and elaborate all SystemVerilog features - see [this page](https://sv-lang.com/language-support.html) for current status
+-   Fully parse, analyze, and elaborate all SystemVerilog features - see [this page](https://sv-lang.com/language-support.html) for current status.
 -   Be robust about compilation, no matter how broken the source text.
 This makes the compiler usable in editor highlighting and completion scenarios, where the code is likely to be broken because the user is still writing it.
 -   The parse tree should round trip back to the original source, making it easy to write refactoring and code generation tools.
 -   Provide great error messages, ala clang.